nwillc/simplecache/README.md

 I wanted something even simpler and cleaner then the reference implementation, with JDK8 improvements.
 Read-through and write-through are implemented synchronously.
 Basically this is only useful to front things like slow out of process requests.

-Currently this package includes under a dozen classes, depends only on the javax.cache-api artifact, and builds to under 50K.
+Currently this package includes about a dozen classes, depends only on the javax.cache-api artifact, and builds to under 50K.

 -----